 The best thing about Palau is that you can go anywhere and find an amazing white sand beach with clear waters even along the roads and for free!

 I’ve done a few solo travels but it was in Palau that I joined a tour.
-Being joined in a group of couples made me the favourite of the tour guide because there was no one to talk to me nor to apply the white mud on my back at the Milky Way lagoon.
+Being joined in a group of couples made me the favorite of the tour guide because there was no one to talk to me nor to apply the white mud on my back at the Milky Way lagoon.

 The highlight of my solo tour in Palau is swimming with the jellyfish.
 Swimming with these tiny gentle creatures was the ultimate experience of my life.
 After my trip to Palau, I became independent and prefer to spend more time with myself.
 I also realized that nature is my luxury.